 The way to use Ashwagandha to control stress is to massage its Ayurvedic oil onto the head and body, this will relieve stress, headaches and is good for mind comfort too.
 If you take supplements, then consult a doctor to avoid the risk of side effects.

-6. Benefits of Ashwagandha Improve Sleep Quality
+6. Benefits of Ashwagandha to Improve Sleep

 If you are sleep deprived or unable to sleep due to various emotional disturbances and stress, then taking Ashwagandha will provide a solution to your sleep problems.
 This herbal remedy from India will give you quality sleep, it will also increase the level of alertness when you wake up.